sarath-mec/smks-docker-hdp/COMPOSE.md

 sh scripts/submit-blueprint.sh
 ```

 If manually configuring your cluster, note that the ambari agents are configured to automatically register with ambari-server.
-Configure them during cluster install (password is 'dev') as indicated below:
+Configure them during cluster install as indicated below:
 ![cluster-hosts](/screenshots/cluster-hosts.png?raw=true)

 Additionally, postgres.dev has a pre-configured databases for Hive and Ranger.
-Configure Hive like the below:
+Configure Hive like the below (password is 'dev'):
 ![hive-setup](/screenshots/hive-setup.png?raw=true)

 If using Docker for Mac or Windows, add the following to your hosts file: